tanay13/reminder-app/README.md

 If the your system time matches with the the time in the excel sheet a notification will popup on the bottom right corner of the screen.
 Now only supports window 10 .
 Many performance improvements still required ..
+<h3> For running <h3/>
+  open cmd in the project folder write pythonw reminder.py
+  And the program will start running in the background